Xiaohan5349/approw-docs-v1/docs/en/guides/deployment/bare-metal.md

 <img src="./images/basic-deployment.png" style="margin-top: 10px;" class="md-img-padding" />

-The main components of the Approw IDaaS platform architecture include: object storage service, Redis, ElasticSearch, Postgres and Approw Server.Approw Server, as the main service of the Approw IDaaS platform, receives requests from clients; object storage is used as a service for storing static resources; Redis stores session information, data caching, etc.; Postgres is used to store core business data; ElasticSearch is used for data statistical analysis and logs collection and analyze the work.
+The main components of the Approw IDaaS platform architecture includes: object storage service, Redis, ElasticSearch, Postgres and Approw Server.Approw Server, as the main service of the Approw IDaaS platform, receives requests from clients; object storage is used as a service for storing static resources; Redis stores session information, data caching, etc.; Postgres is used to store core business data; ElasticSearch is used for data statistical analysis and logs collection and analyzes the work.
 ## Deployment plan

 **1. Component planning**